What is Cacao?

 Other chocolate fanatics are concerned with cocoa content for what it means in terms of the health benefits of chocolate.
 Cacao is considered to be a superfood.
 Therefore, shoppers looking to consume chocolate for its health benefits want a chocolate bar with less sugar and more cocoa, and search for bars with higher percentages of cocoa or what is also known as extra dark chocolate.

 Interested in learning more about cacao?
 Why not put your taste buds to the test and explore the flavor profiles of different cacao percentages and origin.
 Our helpful guide will walk you through the six steps to tasting chocolate.
-If you still have questions, our knowledgeable staff of fanatics love to talk about all things chocolate – give us a call or visit any one of our three Vermont retail stores.
+If you still have questions, our knowledgeable staff of fanatics love to talk about all things chocolate – give us a call or visit any one of our four Vermont retail stores.